SunXQlab/scMLnet/README.md

 ## Demonstration

 A demonstration of using scMLnet to construct the multi-layer signaling network between B cells and Secretory cells from scRNA-Seq data of COVID-19 patients BALF can be found at following vignette.
-The expression matrix and annotation of clstuers can be found in the  /data folder and the prior information about interactions in the /database folder.
+The expression matrix and annotation of clstuers can be found in the  /example folder and the prior information about interactions in the /database folder.

 * Vignette: <a href="./vignettes/Tutorial_of_scMLnet.md" target="_blank">Tutorial of scMLnet</a>

+## Citation

+Please cite the following paper when you use scMLnet:

+>Cheng J, Zhang J, Wu Z, Sun X*.
+Inferring microenvironmental regulation of gene expression from single-cell RNA sequencing data using scMLnet with an application to COVID-19.
+Briefings in Bioinformatics.
+2020.
+Bbaa327.

+The R code used for analysis in this paper is available at https://github.com/SunXQlab/paper-covid19